cherrytwist/cherrytwist/docs/storage-design.md

 * What file types can be stored
 * The maximum file size that can be uploaded

 Note also each "community scope" will essentially need its own Storage Bucket.
-In particular, a Challenge will need to have its own StorageBucket as the Documents contained in it will be subject to different access rules than Documents in the containing Space.
+In particular, a Subspace will need to have its own StorageBucket as the Documents contained in it will be subject to different access rules than Documents in the containing Space.